-Content featured by Byte is medically reviewed and fact-checked by a licensed doctor, orthodontist, or dentist.
-They ensure the information is factual and current.
+Clinical content featured by Byte is reviewed and fact-checked by a licensed dentist or orthodontist to help ensure clinical accuracy.

-We have strict sourcing guidelines and each page contains a full list of sources for transparency.
+We follow strict sourcing guidelines and each page contains a full list of sources for complete transparency.

 Table of Contents

-- Average Cost
+- Baseline Cost

-- Keep Costs Down
+- Cut Costs